MARXdown/MARXdown.github.io/about.md

 title: About Us
 ---

 MARXdown is interested in creating minimal reading editions of texts important for reconsidering contemporary Marxist theory, which are readable, multi-layered, and public.
-Our goal is to cooperate together with others in creating critical reading guides and supplemental historical and sociological studies, in easily accessible and user-friendly interfaces to which anyone may contribute.
+Our goal is to cooperate together with others in creating critical reading guides and supplemental historical and sociological studies, in an easily accessible user-friendly interface, to which anyone may contribute.

 * * *